-The new study, published in the Journal of Applied Psychology, examined 214 employees working in public technology and environmental services.
+The new study (Venkataramani, Richter, & Clarke, 2014) examined 214 employees working in public technology and environmental services.
 The research focused on the impact of the social networks of the leaders and employees involved, as well as instances of radical creativity.

 WIDE SOCIAL NETWORKS INCREASE CREATIVITY

 The importance of having a wide social network as a team leader hinges on the value of providing a broad-view strategy for employees.
-The more people a team leader knows, the more connected they become to Big Picture concepts rather than focusing solely on the current thoughts within a team.
+The more people team leaders know, the more connected they become to big picture concepts rather than focusing solely on the current thoughts within a team.

-Of course, it’s not enough for the leader to merely make new connections.
+Of course, it is not enough for the leader to merely make new connections.
 They also need to focus on sharing the insights and strategies these connections provide.
 By sharing diverse perspectives, team leaders can help battle the creative stagnancy that often happens with teams over time.

 BIG PICTURE TAKEAWAYS FOR ORGANIZATIONS